 And try to compile.
 If build is succesful you should see TivaCTemplate.bin file in release folder.

-In order to flash Tiva C Launchapad just run LM Flash programmer software, browse to generated TivaCTemplate.bin file and click Program button.
-You should see blinking LED immediatelly.
+To flash Tiva C Launchpad, just run LM Flash programmer software, browse to generated TivaCTemplate.bin file and click the Program button.
+You should see a blinking LED immediately.

-You can alternatively add LM Flash Programmer to Eclipse as alternative tool that can be called from menu.
+You can alternatively add LM Flash Programmer to Eclipse as an alternative tool called from the menu.

-In order to make this possible go to Exlipse menu Run->External Tools->External Tools Configurations and enter following:
+To make this possible, go to Eclipse menu Run->External Tools->External Tools Configurations and enter the following:

-First of all Enter name of your item like “LM Flash Programmer”.
-Then under Location browse to Installed LMFlash.exe file “C:\Program Files (x86)\Texas Instruments\Stellaris\LM Flash Programmer\LMFlash.exe” that has to be invoked.
-Then Browse Workspace in order to add working directory “${workspace_loc:/TivaCTemplate/Release}”.
-And under Arguments enter what has to be flashed.
-Our binary file consists of Projectname with .bin extension.
+First of all, Enter the name of your item like “LM Flash Programmer.”
+Under Location, browse to Installed LMFlash.exe file “C:\Program Files (x86)\Texas Instruments\Stellaris\LM Flash Programmer\LMFlash.exe” that has to be invoked.
+Then Browse Workspace to add the working directory “${workspace_loc:/TivaCTemplate/Release}.”
+And under Arguments, enter what has to be flashed.
+Our binary file consists of a Project name with a .bin extension.
 So ${project_name}.bin works fine.

 Then go to Common tab and select External Tools under Display in favorites menu.